Somalia: Geography

 Somalia borders Djibouti to the northwest, Ethiopia to the west, the Gulf of Aden to the north, the Somali Sea and Guardafui Channel to the east, and Kenya to the southwest.
-With a land area of 637,657 square kilometers, Somalia's terrain consists mainly of plateaus, plains and highlands.
-Its coastline is more than 3,333 kilometers in length, the longest of mainland Africa.
-It has been described as being roughly shaped "like a tilted number seven".
+With a land area of 637,657 square kilometres, Somalia's terrain consists mainly of plateaus, plains and highlands.
+Its coastline is more than 3,333 kilometres in length, the longest of mainland Africa.
+Its maritime claims include territorial waters of 200 nmi.
+Somalia has several islands and archipelagos on its coast, including the Bajuni Islands and the Saad ad-Din Archipelago.

+Strategically located at the mouth of the Bab el Mandeb gateway to the Red Sea and the Suez Canal, the country occupies the tip of a region that, due to its resemblance on the map to a rhinoceros' horn, is commonly referred to as the Horn of Africa.

 In the far north, the rugged east–west ranges of the Ogo Mountains lie at varying distances from the Gulf of Aden coast.
 Hot conditions prevail year-round, along with periodic monsoon winds and irregular rainfall.
 Geology suggests the presence of valuable mineral deposits.
 Somalia is separated from Seychelles by the Somali Sea and is separated from Socotra by the Guardafui Channel.